Intersessional Subgroups

 Intersessional subgroups (ISSGs)

-Involved RCG: Panregional
+Involved RCG: Baltic

 The EU freezer trawler fleet targeting small pelagic species (mackerel, herring, horse mackerel, blue whiting, sprat and argentine) in the North Atlantic and North Sea was identified by the RCG as a potential candidate for the development of a regionally coordinated sampling plan.
 The fleet comprising mainly Dutch, German, UK and French flagged vessels is sampled currently by the Netherlands and Germany.
 The primary aim of this subgroup is to propose a statistically robust regional sampling plan for the European pelagic freezer trawler fleet to be considered for inclusion in a regional workplan.

-Involved RCG: RCG NANSEA
+RCG involved: NANSEA

 Trawl fisheries in Iberian waters (27.8.c and 27.9.a) are operated mainly by Portuguese and Spanish vessels which land mostly in national ports.
 These fisheries are multi-specific and important in terms of landed weight and value.